-Isfahan, a city you don’t want to miss when you visit Iran.
+Isfahan, a city you don’t to leave of your Iran itinerary.
 There is a reason it attracts so many tourist, local and foreign, to the city.
 The city is filled with stunning architecture and has one of the most amazing, and maze like bazars I have seen in Iran.
 Try the local dishes such as Biryani (no not the Indian rice dish), see the dried river and watch a sunset from the famous bridge.
 But in the end, my favorite spot must be the Shah Mosque, also known as the New Abbasi Mosque, in Isfahan, Iran’s most beautiful mosque.
 Read here why…

 Where is the Shah Mosque?